Statue of Unity: The politics behind it and BJP's real motive

 Politically speaking, the Modi government's move to come up with a grand statue of Sadar Vallabhbhai Patel seems like a masterstroke.
 The BJP leaders, including Prime Minister Narendra Modi, have time and again spoken on how the Congress did not give Sadar Patel the credit and recognition he deserved.
 By getting a truly grand statue of Sadar Patel constructed, the BJP has sent a clear message that 'We have recognised a national icon, which you did not'.

 The Congress has itself to blame for this.
 One cannot deny that the Congress has not been that generous in honouring the leaders outside of the Nehru Gandhi family.
-During the Congress regime, the birth and death anniversaries of Jawharlal Nehru, Indira Gandhi and Rajiv Gandhi used to be celebrated with great enthusiasm, but similar fervour seemed missing when to came observing occations related to other leaders, be it Shubhash Chandra Bose, Lal Bahadur Shastri, Maulana Azad or many other such leaders.
-Mahatma Gandhi, though not part of the Nehru family, is revered because he is a leader of different stature altogether.
+During the Congress regime, the birth and death anniversaries of Jawharlal Nehru, Indira Gandhi and Rajiv Gandhi used to be celebrated with great enthusiasm, but similar fervour seemed missing when to came observing occasions related to other leaders, be it Shubhash Chandra Bose, Lal Bahadur Shastri, Maulana Azad or many other such leaders.
+Mahatma Gandhi, though not part of the Nehru family, is revered because he is a leader of a different stature altogether.

 ['Statue of Unity a symbol of technical excellence', says PM Modi]